opentofu/opentofu.org/blog/2025-04-25-help-us-test-opentofu-1-10-0-alpha2.md

 Alpha 2 packs numerous other quality-of-life improvements:

-- The `element` function now accepts negative indices, with `-1` cleverly selecting the final element
+- The `element` function now accepts negative indices, with `-1` selecting the last element
 - Test `run` outputs can now be referenced in test `provider` blocks
 - Provider instance keys are automatically converted to string
 - The `tofu show` command offers a new explicit style with `-state` and `-plan=PLANFILE` options, while maintaining backward compatibility with the positional argument style